MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/samples.md

 All containers are created from container images.
 A container image is a bundle of files organized into a stack of layers that resides on your local machine or in a remote container registry.
 The container images used in the samples described in this topic are images based on Windows Server, Windows Server Core, and Nano server:

 - Windows Server contains the full set of Windows APIs and system services.
 - Windows Server Core is a smaller image that contains a subset of the Windows Server APIs, namely the full .NET framework.
-It also includes most, but not all, server roles (for example Fax Server is not included).
+It also includes most, but not all, server roles (for example, Fax Server is not included).
 - Nano Server is the smallest Windows Server image and includes support for the .NET Core APIs and some server roles.

 The Windows base images used for the container samples are Windows Server 2022, which was released in August 2021.
 The samples help you get started using Windows containers, for example, one of the samples helps you install Python bits inside of a Windows container.